-Felix Stibany, Project management method development/application, Institute for Environmental Research, RWTH Aachen University, Germany, Aachen, Germany
+Felix Stibany, Project management method development/application, Institute for Environmental Research, RWTH Aachen University, Germany, Aachen, DE

-Kilian Smith, Project management method development/application, Institute for Environmental Research, RWTH Aachen University, Germany, Aachen, Germany
+Kilian Smith, Project management method development/application, Institute for Environmental Research, RWTH Aachen University, Germany, Aachen, DE

-Stefan Trapp, Project management modeling, Department of Environmental Engineering, DTU Environment, Denmark, Lyngby, Denmark
+Stefan Trapp, Project management modeling, Department of Environmental Engineering, DTU Environment, Denmark, Lyngby, DK

-Fabio Polesel, Modeling and simulation, Department of Environmental Engineering, DTU Environment, Denmark, Lyngby, Denmark
+Fabio Polesel, Modeling and simulation, Department of Environmental Engineering, DTU Environment, Denmark, Lyngby, DK

-Christoph Schulte, Project advisory, German Federal Environmental Agency, (Umweltbundesamt), Germany Fachgebiet Chemikalien, Dessau-Roßlau, Germany
+Christoph Schulte, Project advisory, German Federal Environmental Agency, (Umweltbundesamt), Germany Fachgebiet Chemikalien, Dessau-Roßlau, DE

 This project proposal will answer the following questions: